deligkarisk/so_converters_dto_example/README.md

-# Using conversion service in a converter
+# Using conversion service in a converter (Spring Boot application)
 This small demo shows how to use a conversion service in a custom converter.
 The issue we have when we want to do something like that is that the conversion service is null when autowired, unless injected lazily (i.e. with the @Lazy annotation).